 2. Fat bike the lower don – The best way to explore the lower don trails this winter is on a fat bike.
-Sweet Pete’s runs two-hour fat-bike adventure rides out of the Bike Works location at Evergreen Brick Works.

 3. Visit Tommy Thompson Park to learn about Toronto’s urban wildlife.
 It’s considered one of the best places for bird-watching in the city!

 4. Explore the street art on Graffiti Alley.
-This kilometre-long stretch is home to some of the city’s most iconic street art pieces!
+This kilometer-long stretch is home to some of the city’s most iconic street art pieces!
 Winter is a great time to visit as it’s far less busy, allowing you to take amazing photos.

 5. Walk through a tunnel of lights at Bloor-Yorkville BIA.
+It runs from November 26 to December 31.

 6. Visit Rouge National Urban Park.
 Grab your hiking shoes or snowshoes and explore one of the park’s many hiking trails that take you through various landscapes.